 The young Wladimir Goldenstaedt got his degree in architecture from the Institute of Civil Engineers (in Saint Petersburg, as was pointed out in the comments).
 His stepfather bought a piece of land in Vladivstok and Vladimir designed a hotel to build on it, called The Central.
 Finished in 1907, it became the best hotel in the city.

 Here is the Central Hotel in Vladivostok photographed around 1920

 This is another building in Vladivostok built in 1908 by Vladimir Goldenstaedt

 In 1922, when the civil war in Russia ended and the Bolsheviks got hold of the Far East, the architect emigrated to Shanghai and opened an architecture firm.
-He worked in Shanghai for thirteen years, under the name W. Livin-Goldenstaedt.
-His exact contribution to the landscape of Shanghai calls for additional research.
-He possibly worked for the Eastern Asia Architects and Engineers Corp.
-Ltd until some time in the middle of the 1930s.
-Together with his big family he was living in a lane house on Fumin Road (Route Courbet) as late as 1939.
+He worked in Shanghai for over fifteen years, under the name W. Livin-Goldenstaedt.

 In 1925 Livin-Goldenstaedt submitted several designs to the competition for a memorial to Sun Yatsen in Nanjing, but they did not win the commission, taking the 5th, the 6th and the 7th places.

 Livin-Goldenstaedt's exact contribution to Shanghai's landscape calls for additional research.
 He possibly worked for the Eastern Asia Architects and Engineers Corp.
 Ltd. until the end of the 1930s.
 Together with his wife, a daughter and a niece he was living in a lane house on Route Courbet (Fumin Road) as late as 1940.